Seahawks safety Ryan Neal ‘ready to rock’ with more playing time

-RENTON — As the Seahawks look to shore up their increasingly leaky defense, could they reinsert Ryan Neal into the starting lineup at safety in place of Josh Jones.
+RENTON — As the Seahawks look to shore up their increasingly leaky defense, could they reinsert Ryan Neal into the starting lineup at safety in place of Josh Jones?

 Coach Pete Carroll didn’t seem to rule it out Wednesday.

-Asked during his weekly news conference if Neal will play more and be a candidate to start, Carroll said “Ryan’s going to play more, yeah.
+Asked during his weekly news conference if Neal will play more and be a candidate to start, Carroll said, “Ryan’s going to play more, yeah.
 He deserves to play more.”

 When asked specifically if that playing time would come at the expense of someone, Carroll hedged, saying “you’ll have to wait and see.”

-But that was not an answer indicating it won’t happen.
+That was not an answer indicating it won’t happen.

 Neal played a season-high 36 snaps in Sunday’s 48-45 win over the Lions in Detroit.
-He played only six in the first three games combined after missing all of the preseason when he suffered what he said was a grade two high ankle sprain on the first day of padded practices in training camp.
+He played only six in the first three games combined after missing all of the preseason when he suffered what he said was a grade two high ankle sprain on the first day of padded practices.

-Had Neal been healthy, he might have taken over the starting strong safety role when Jamal Adams was lost for the season due to a knee/quad injury suffered in the opener against Denver.
+Had Neal been healthy, he might have taken over the starting strong safety role when Jamal Adams was lost for the season because of a knee/quad injury suffered in the opener against Denver.

-But with Neal sidelined for the preseason, Jones emerged as the No. 3 safety, and then took over when Adams was hurt, starting the last three games.
+But with Neal sidelined for the preseason, Jones emerged as the No. 3 safety, and took over when Adams was hurt, starting the last three games.

 After playing all of the snaps in the 49ers and Falcons games, Jones played just 80% against the Lions (59 of 74), taken off the field during two-safety alignments in favor of Neal in the fourth quarter after he missed a tackle on an 81-yard catch and run by Detroit tight end T.J.
 Hockenson — one of a team-high nine tackles Jones has missed this season, according to Pro Football Focus.

-Neal also played substantially in a three-safety package throughout.
+Neal played substantially in a three-safety package throughout.

 “He’s officially back,” Carroll said of Neal and his recovery from his ankle injury.
 “He’s a little sore today, but he’s officially back, and I really liked him on the field.”

-All of which means the Seahawks could at least be considering a change in the starting lineup at safety — with one option being that Jones could then take over as the third safety in three-safety sets.
+All of which means the Seahawks could be considering a change in the starting lineup at safety — with one option being that Jones could take over as the third safety in three-safety sets.

 Certainly, the Seahawks have to examine all options after allowing 520 yards against Detroit and 7.9 yards per play on the heals of giving up 7.1 yards per play in a loss to Atlanta the week before.

-Seattle is now allowing 6.7 yards per play, worst in the NFL, and indicative of a defense that has allowed far too many big plays.
+The Seahawks are allowing 6.7 yards per play, worst in the NFL, and indicative of a defense that has allowed far too many big plays.
 The Lions had nine plays of 17 yards or longer, including the 81-yarder, which was the longest gain against the Seahawks in the Pete Carroll era and longest since 2006, and a 51-yard touchdown run.

-Seattle allowed 5.4 yards per play in 2021, 16th in the NFL, a year that resulted in the firing of defensive coordinator Ken Norton Jr., who was replaced by Clint Hurtt.
+The Seahawks allowed 5.4 yards per play in 2021, 16th in the NFL, a year that resulted in the firing of defensive coordinator Ken Norton Jr., who was replaced by Clint Hurtt.

 When Adams was lost for the season, the Seahawks spoke optimistically of the ability of Jones to step in.
 But had Neal been healthy, he might have been the choice all along.